Where To Go Blueberry Picking Near Orlando at Family-Friendly Blueberry Farms

 5. Blueberry Hill Farm – Clermont

-Blueberry Hill Farm is open for the 2024 u-pick season with organic blueberries available for picking.
+Blueberry Hill Farm is open for the 2025 u-pick season with organic blueberries available for picking.
 The farm offers hay rides, yard games, and fishing as well.
-Operating hours are Friday, Saturday, and Sunday from 10am to 5pm.
+Operating hours are Friday, Saturday, and Sunday through May 11, 2025.

 6. Chapman’s Berries – St. Cloud

-This St. Cloud blueberry farm will open late March for picking.
+This St. Cloud blueberry farm will open soon for picking.
 Be sure to check the farm’s Facebook page before heading out, as updated hours vary depending on weather and crop availability.
 Cash only.

 7. Ever After Farms – Mims

-Ever After Farms is scheduled to open mid-April 2024.
+Ever After Farms is scheduled to open for the season early April, and is open Fridays, Saturdays, and Sundays during the season.
 Four varieties of blueberries are available: Jewel, Emerald, Arcadia, and Kestrel.
 In addition to berries, families can enjoy a petting zoo and the Blueberry Express tractor rides.

 blueberry picking at Far Reach Farms